 Fruit is a bi-annual journal publishing queer authors, with an emphasis on unheard voices.
 ‘Queer authors’ are LGBTQI+.
 ‘Unheard voices’ means writing for which there are few platforms.
 This includes work by minority-identifying authors within the LGBTQI+ community, such as people of colour, people with disabilities, trans* and working class writers.
 It also means emerging authors and rule-breaking writing.
+While providing a platform for queer writing, Fruit is also a space for interaction and exchange.
+So we always work with contributors to edit their writing for publication and we also run events.
 Fruit welcomes work in English from anywhere.
 Since Fruit is based in Manchester (UK), we are especially keen to promote writing from the North of England.
 To find out more about the Journal, check out this lovely interview.

 Fruit is co-ordinated by Tom White.
 Tom is currently working on a practice-based PhD on reparative poetics.
 He’s particularly interested in writing that queers language.
 Favourite poets include Julian Talamantez Brolaski, Caroline Bergvall and CAConrad.
 He also enjoys the taboo-breaking and genre-blurring work of Samuel R. Delany.